CANADIAN RESUME FORMAT

 4. Showcase your achievements and procurements relevant to your job profile.
 It gives the recruiter an idea about your personality as a person and your competent skills.

-5. Do not forget to mention basic details like name, Contact details, Experience and Skills.
+5. Do not forget to mention basic details like name, Contact details, Experience and Skills in the international resume format for Canada.
 Unnecessary information like parents name, date of birth, marital status, etc. are highly restricted and Canadian HR do not look for personal information.

 6. Remember to place keywords matching your job profile as nowadays recruiters use an applicant tracking system whereby resumes highlighting keywords have good chances of getting screened up.